 It was 2001, and it was the first time I witnessed the devastation wrought by Israel’s decades-old home demolition policy.
 During the nearly two decades since then, I’ve talked with hundreds of Palestinians who have been forced out of their homes by the Israeli government.
 Their stories are all unique, but the result of Israel’s home demolition and forced displacement policies is always the same–destruction and suffering within families and communities.

-Soon the Jerusalem municipality is planning on destroying 100 Palestinian buildings, which are home to more than 1,500 Palestinians—63% of whom are children—to build a biblical theme park in the Al-Bustan neighborhood near the old city.
+On June 28, 2021 the Jerusalem municipality began to destroy 100 Palestinian buildings, which are home to more than 1,500 Palestinians—63% of whom are children—to build a biblical theme park in the Al-Bustan neighborhood near the old city.
 In the neighborhood of Sheikh Jarrah, 169 residents, including 46 children, have recently received eviction notices.
 Their homes are to be turned over to Jewish Israeli settlers.

 These demolitions and displacements are but one part of an apartheid system that discriminates against Palestinians living under Israeli control.
 For decades, the Jerusalem municipality and the Israeli authorities in the West Bank have refused to approve zoning plans for Palestinian areas of Jerusalem and communities in Area C of the West Bank.
 This refusal makes it impossible for Palestinian residents to obtain building permits, leaving them no choice but to build without permission.